Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

            issue_title: Security Tests

 ```
 And that's basically it.
 The new issue will be created:
 ![issues2](https://imgur.com/rBENnhL.png)

 However there are caveats:

 ## Caveats
 - The ZAP scan **will not replace** the human eye.
 You **should** examine every one of these issues, and If It relates to your application!
-There's no reason to point out the non-existance of a Header mitigating Clickjacking, if there's no forms to submit
+There's no reason to point out the nonexistence of a Header mitigating Clickjacking, if there are no forms to submit
 - This also will mostly remove only the long-hanging fruits.
 You should still hire a Pentester, create Bug Bounty Program to search for more severe (once you eliminate these long-hanging ones)
 - The use of ```rules_file_name:``` is highly advisable to remove those fail-positives I was writing about in the previous points.